abhaysrivastav/CPP/smartpointers.md

 Since C++17, the compiler used Return Value Optimization (RVO) to avoid the copy usually associated with return-by-value.
 This technique, together with copy-elision, is able to optimize even move semantics and smart pointers (not in call cases though, they are still an essential part of modern C++).

 When returning a shared_ptr by value, the internal reference counter is guaranteed to be properly incremented.
-This is not the case when returning by pointer or by reference.
+This is not the case when returning by pointer or by reference .